miyako/4d-plugin-xls/README.md

 4D plugin to export BIFF8 (XLS) spreadsheets. (xlslib-2.3.4)

+For reading cell values, you might want to consider [this](https://github.com/miyako/4d-plugin-free-xl).

 About
 -----
 v14 is for v14 and above, 32/64 bits for both platforms.
 (Mac requires 10.8+).